Peter Gabriel: 2009–2019: Scratch My Back, New Blood and further side projects

-2022–present: i/o
+2022–present: I/O and O/I

-Since 2002, Gabriel has been continually working on what he has given the tentative title of i/o, his tenth studio album.
+By 2002, Gabriel had been continually working on what he had given the tentative title of I/O, his tenth studio album, which he had begun work on as early as 1995.
 It was originally set to be released 18 months after Up, but touring pushed the release far away.
 He did an interview with Rolling Stone in 2005 stating that he had 150 songs in various stages.
 From 2013 to 2016, he posted regularly on social media about recording the new album.
 In 2019, he spoke on BBC Radio 6 about how he had taken a hiatus from making music due to his wife being sick, but he had begun to return to it now that she had recovered.
 In 2021, he was interviewed multiple times about his new album, and revealed that he had been recording with Manu Katché, Tony Levin and David Rhodes on 17 new songs.
 He posted multiple photos to his Facebook and Instagram of these sessions.
 In June 2022, Katché told the French magazine L'Illustré that the album was nearly complete and would be released later that year, pending an official announcement.